Fodor's Expert Review Église St-François

-Built in 1734, St-François is one of eight extant provincial churches dating from the French regime.
+Built in 1734, St-François is one of eight extant churches in Québec dating from the French regime.
 At the time the English seized Québec City in 1759, General James Wolfe knew St-François to be a strategic point along the St. Lawrence.
 Consequently, he stationed British troops here and used the church as a military hospital.
-In 1988 a car crash set the church on fire, and most of the interior treasures were lost.
+In 1988, a car crash set the church on fire, and most of the interior treasures were lost.
 A separate children's cemetery stands as a silent witness to the difficult life of early residents.